arbicity/ARBI-TR/README.md

 ## Acknowledgments

-This project utilizes open-source software from the Whisper and Pyannote projects.
-Special thanks to their contributors and maintainers for making ARBI TR possible.
+This project relies on openai/whisper (speech recognition model), speechbrain/spkrec-ecapa-voxceleb (speaker embeddings model), pyannote/pyannote-audio (diarization pipeline), and huggingface/transformers (ultra-fast ASR pipeline), and draws inspiration from vumichien/Whisper_speaker_diarization among other projects.
+Special thanks to all contributors and maintainers for making ARBI TR possible.